datarootsio/terraform-module-azure-datalake/README.md

 ## Components

 * Azure Data Factory for data ingestion from various sources
-* 3 or more Azure Data Lake Storage gen2 containers to store raw, clean and transformed data
+* 3 or more Azure Data Lake Storage gen2 containers to store raw, clean and curated data
 * Azure Databricks to clean and transform the data
 * Azure Synapse Analytics to store presentation data
 * Azure CosmosDB to store metadata